To secure a rewarding career change to education, you need to discover and efficiently use the critical steps necessary to move forward.

 It’s time to make a career transition to education by submitting applications.

 You may want to search through the newspaper, take a look at your local school district’s website, or use a teacher recruiter site to find positions of interest to you.
-Apply to as many jobs relevant to your teaching area, minding the strict deadlines, of course.
-The more resumes you submit, the better chance you will have of receiving a call for an interview.
+Apply to as many jobs relevant to your teaching area as possible, minding strict deadlines.
+The more resumes you submit, the better your chance of receiving a call for an interview.

-When called for an interview, research the school and its district ahead of time to prepare and tailor your responses to interview questions.
+When called for an interview, research the school and its district to prepare and tailor your responses to interview questions.
 You should prepare for the opportunity of meeting with a school administrator or perhaps a panel of individuals (if you make it past the initial screening).

 After the interview, make sure you send a thank you letter promptly.

-A career change to education IS possible if you equip yourself with the right plan of action.
-By following the steps outlined in this article, you will be off to a great start to finding your second career.
+A career change to education IS possible if you equip yourself with the right action plan.
+By following the steps outlined in this article, you will be off to a great start in finding your second career.

-For more information or assistance with your resume or other areas of your job search, feel free to contact Candace at 1 877 738-8052 or email.
+For more information or assistance with your resume or other areas of your job search, please contact Candace at 1 877 738-8052 or by email.